Survival Guide For Dealing With An Overbearing Mother

 There can be some barriers to traditional treatment for individuals with overbearing mothers.
 You may feel shame about the relationship, for instance, or you might not feel comfortable voicing your complaints with a stranger.
 Online therapy may make you feel more comfortable discussing these family matters.
 It can also be more convenient since you won’t have to commute to a therapist’s office for sessions.

 One way to connect with qualified counselors is by visiting BetterHelp, an online hub that can connect you with counselors and licensed therapists who specialize in your areas of need.
-Our counselors are available wherever and whenever you need without you having to drive to their office.
+Our counselors are available wherever and whenever you need them without you having to drive to their office.

 Internet-based therapy for families is generally backed by scholarly research in the field.
-One recent study found data that suggested its effectiveness among family members of those with borderline personality disorder.
+One recent study found details that suggested its effectiveness among family members of those with borderline personality disorder.
 The results of the study suggested quantifiable improvement in the participants’ levels of stress, nervousness and depression after undergoing online interventions.
 There was also a marked improvement reported in the family functioning and quality of life of the study’s participants.

 Takeaway